-RJF International Corporation is a customer-oriented manufacturer of engineered polymer products for select specialty markets.
-RJF is a leader in their market thanks to constant innovation and technical know-how.
+RJF Int’l Corp. is a customer-oriented manufacturer of engineered polymer products for select specialty markets.
+RJF is a leader in its market through constant innovation and technical know-how.

-As an innovative company needs collaborative solutions, they decided to move all their staff to Google Workspace / Gmail for Business.
+This innovative company needed an innovative collaborative solution.
+Hence, they decided to move all their staff to Google Workspace.

-Of course, Google Workspace offers the possibility to manage a central GAL (Global Address List), but this GAL is automatically shared with the whole company, and we cannot restrict its access to some users.
-Moreover, the shared contacts of the Google domain Global Address List do not appear in the Gmail Contact Manager or in the users’ mobile devices, users have to search them and cannot modify them.
+Google Workspace offers the possibility to manage a central global address list (GAL).
+However, the GAL is automatically shared with the whole company.
+This poses a problem regarding proper authorization.
+Moreover, the shared contacts from the Google domain GAL does not appear in the Gmail Contact manager.
+It also doesn’t appear on the user’s mobile devices.
+Users cannot modify the shared contacts as well.
 It was therefore impossible to really “collaborate” on shared contacts.

-The sharing interface provides the same user experience as the “share” feature of Google Drive/Google Docs and the contacts are quickly synchronised between users and company iPhones, iPads, email softwares (like Outlook or Thunderbird) and hundreds of integrated apps (Whatsapp, Ring Central etc.)
+The sharing interface provides the same user experience as the “share” feature of Google Drive/Google Docs.
+The shared contacts are quickly synched between users and company iPhones, iPads, email softwares (like Outlook or Thunderbird) plus hundreds of other integrated apps (Whatsapp, Ring Central, etc.)

 WHAT DID THEY SAY

-“Our benchmark of applications for sharing contacts naturally led us to choose Shared Contacts for Gmail®.
-We could never have had the full engagement of our staff without it” says Stacey McDonald, Manager of CRM Applications at RJC.
+“Our benchmark for the contact-sharing app naturally led us to choose Shared Contacts for Gmail®.
+We could never have had the full engagement of our staff without it,” says Stacey McDonald, Manager of CRM Applications at RJC.

 Start a free trial